dotnet/AspNetCore.Docs/aspnetcore/performance/response-compression.md

 You can explore the features of the Response Compression Middleware with the [sample application](https://github.com/aspnet/Docs/tree/master/aspnetcore/performance/response-compression/sample).
 The sample illustrates the compression of application responses using Gzip and custom compression providers.
 It also shows you how to add a MIME type to the default list of MIME types for compression.

 ## Package
 To include the middleware in your project, add a reference to the [`Microsoft.AspNetCore.ResponseCompression`](https://www.nuget.org/packages/Microsoft.AspNetCore.ResponseCompression/) package.
-The middleware depends on .NET Framework 4.5.1 or .NET Standard 1.3 or higher.
-This feature is available for apps that target ASP.NET Core 1.1.0 or higher.
+The middleware depends on .NET Framework 4.5.1 or .NET Standard 1.3 or later.
+This feature is available for apps that target ASP.NET Core 1.1.0 or later.

 ## Configuration
 The following highlighted code shows how to enable the Response Compression Middleware with the with the default Gzip compression and for default MIME types.